navesadeh/full-cache/README.md

 ## 🚀 Key Benefits

 - 🔑 **Smart Cache Keying** – FullCache creates stable cache keys by normalizing request data: sorting objects and arrays, ignoring param order, and supporting header-based overrides.
-This boosts cache reuse and avoids unnecessary misses.
+This boosts cache reuse and avoids unnecessary misses
-- 🧠 **Smart Deduplication** – Prevents identical fetches from being sent twice (even across tabs!)
-- 🌐 **Cross-tab Sync** – Updates, invalidations, and responses are shared via BroadcastChannel
+- 🌐 **Cross-tab Sync** – Updates, invalidations, and responses are shared via `BroadcastChannel`
+- 🧠 **Cross-tab Smart Deduplication** – Prevents identical fetches from being sent twice
+- ⏱️ **Optional Cross-tab Request Debouncing** – Smooths out bursty traffic by merging rapid consecutive requests into a single call
+- 🎯 **Optional Cross-tab Request Throttling** – Controls concurrency by limiting the number of simultaneous requests to the same resource across all tabs
+- ❌ **Optional Cross-tab Automatic Cancellation** – Ensures only the most recent request is processed by canceling any in-flight calls to the same resource
 - 🔄 **Live Configuration** – Cache rules & freshness logic updated in real time (via `WebSocket` or polling)
-- 🔥 **Prefetch Engine** – Pulls in data _before_ it’s needed, even when your app is closed
+- 🔥 **Optional Prefetch Engine** – Pulls in data _before_ it’s needed, even when your app is closed
 - 🧱 **Framework-Free** – No dependency on React, Vue, Angular, or any framework – just pure JavaScript
 - 💾 **Storage-Aware** – `CacheStorage` for responses, `IndexedDB` for configuration
   &nbsp;